The Bankrate promise

 Alternatives to merchant cash advances

 Merchant cash advances work well as a last resort to cover temporary gaps in cash flow.
-But if your business qualifies for other business loans, you’ll probably pay much less in interest and fees than with an MCA.
+But if your business qualifies for other small business loans, you’ll probably pay much less in interest and fees than with an MCA.
 Alternatives to explore include:

 Like a merchant cash advance, a business term loan provides a lump-sum payment upfront.
-But you make repayments on a fixed schedule no matter your current revenue, rather than tying repayments to your sales.
+But you make repayments on a fixed schedule, no matter your current revenue, rather than tying repayments to your sales.

 There are several types of term loans that you may run across, including: